White House Joins Bluesky, Trolls Trump Opponents

 Disgruntled X users began flocking to Bluesky after billionaire Elon Musk took over Twitter (since renamed X) in 2022, and the platform reported a surge in new users late last year.

-It remains small compared with more established online spaces such as X, but it has emerged as an alternative for those seeking a different tone.
+It remains small compared to more established online spaces such as X, but it has emerged as an alternative for those seeking a different tone.

 The departments of Health and Human Services and Homeland Security also launched Bluesky accounts Friday.